oczane/twito/README.md

 Action module can be easlily developed in node.
 Please refer npm "twitter".

-Anyone with good programming experience can extend this to make full fledged dashboard to see, action and post to twitter and make twitter support desk for a company.
+Anyone with good programming experience can extend this to make full fledged dashboard to see, action and post to twitter handle  and make twitter support desk for their company.

 Any queries, please write to grakesh18@gmail.com